GuillaumeKusiak/GuillaumeKusiak/README.md

 <br />
 <br />

-Hi, I'm Guillaume Kusiak, I'm currently in IT BUT int the IUT of Aix-Marseille.
+Hi, I'm Guillaume Kusiak, I'm currently in IT BUT in the IUT of Aix-Marseille.
 I'm really passionnate about FullStack Developpement, like building website.

 ⭐️ See my website : [PortFolio](https://guillaumekusiak.github.io/Portfolio/)